abstractalgorithms/abstractalgorithms.github.io/_posts/2023-02-26-networking-what-is-cidr.md

 | /28           | 32 - 28 = 4    | 2^4 - 2      | 14              |
 | /30           | 32 - 30 = 2    | 2^2 - 2      | 2               |

+## Conclusion

+In conclusion, CIDR (Classless Inter-Domain Routing) is a powerful method in computer networking for efficiently assigning unique addresses to devices.
+By utilizing a prefix notation that signifies the number of bits used in the subnet mask, CIDR allows for precise identification of network portions in IP addresses.
+This flexibility empowers network administrators to design and manage networks more efficiently, breaking down large networks into smaller, manageable subnets with unique IP assignments.